 Note: students not complying with or meeting the expectations of the field experience may be dismissed from the field experience course and site without advanced notice.

-ASU / CSD PROGRAM ROLE EXPECTATIONS FOR FIELD PLACEMENT PARTIES
+ASU / SAA PROGRAM ROLE EXPECTATIONS FOR FIELD PLACEMENT PARTIES

-CSD RESPONSIBILITIES AND EXPECTATIONS DURING THE FIELD EXPERIENCE
+SAA RESPONSIBILITIES AND EXPECTATIONS DURING THE FIELD EXPERIENCE

-The field experiences (ie. Practicum, Internship and Professional Practice), include HPC 5900 Practicum in CSD, HPC 5440 Professional Practice in CSD, and 6900 Internship in CSD and.
+The field experiences (ie. Practicum, Internship and Professional Practice), include HPC 5900 Practicum in SAA, HPC 5440 Professional Practice in SAA, and 6900 Internship in SAA and.
 These field experiences provide the opportunity of application of theory into practice and the development of skills under supervision.
 These experiences will provide opportunities for students to work with students, staff and faculty in institutions of higher education (or an entity that serves primarily college students).

 (1) Follow the procedures and policies for registrations for HPC 5900, HPC 5440, and HPC 6900, each semester;

-(2) Complete the registration process and all necessary forms according to the CSD Field Experience Manual by deadlines provided by faculty.
+(2) Complete the registration process and all necessary forms according to the SAA Field Experience Manual by deadlines provided by faculty.

-(3) Attend all meetings, orientations, seminars, and other events related to HPC 5900, HPC 5440 and HPC 6900, in accordance with the CSD program at ASU and/or your contracted site.
+(3) Attend all meetings, orientations, seminars, and other events related to HPC 5900, HPC 5440 and HPC 6900, in accordance with the SAA program at ASU and/or your contracted site.

 (4) Conduct yourself as a professional on-site and off-site recognizing that professional behavior and professional disposition are evaluated as a part of NASPA/ACPA competencies;

-(5) Complete all hours as established in the CSD Field Experience Manual within the allotted semester.
+(5) Complete all hours as established in the SAA Field Experience Manual within the allotted semester.
 NOTE: Extra hours accrued may not be rolled over to the following semester.

 (6) Be open to feedback from on-site supervisor, faculty supervisor, and peers.